topo-gps/ios-manual/en/search_address.rst

 Removing search results from the map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To remove a single search result from the map, tap the search result to open the :ref:`waypoint details screen <ss-waypoint-details>`.
-The tap 'Remove from map' in the top of the screen.
+Then tap 'Remove from map' in the top of the screen.
 To remove all search results from the map at once, tap :ref:`Menu <sec-menu>` > Search.
 Select the 'Address' tab and tap More (top right) > Remove all from map.

 Search result details
 ~~~~~~~~~~~~~~~~~~~~~